alexey1607/scalyr-community/guides/zen-and-the-art-of-server-monitoring.md

 At its core, our philosophy is as follows:

   1.  **Identify as many problems (and potential problems) as possible**.
-The larger your monitoring surface, the better chance you have to spot issues that, left unchecked, could grow into bigger issues, and the lesser chance you'll miss those weird edge case problems.
+The larger your monitoring surface, the better chance you have to spot issues that, left unchecked, could grow into bigger issues, and the lesser chance you'll miss that weird edge case.
   2.  **Identify problems (and potential problems) as early as possible**.
 This is key - the sooner you know about something, the better chance you'll have to address it before it escalates.
 Longer lead times are your friend.
   3.  **Generate as few false alarms as possible**.
 False alarms (aka false positives) can lead to "alert fatigue" - where you get so used to seeing a noisy alert that it starts to carry less psychological weight.
 And this alert fatigue can - paradoxically - lead to more downtime if you accidentally disregard an actual event.
 Do not, in other words, allow your monitoring system to cry wolf.
   4.  **Do it all with as little work as possible.**  We are engineers, after all.